rapierorg/telegram-bot-swift/README.md

 Handler is expected to read all the arguments, otherwise user will see a warning: _Part of your input was ignored: text_

-So, for example, if there's a command `swap` which expects two arguments, but user types: `/swap aaa bbb ccc`, he will see:
+So, for example, if there's a command `swap` which expects two arguments but user types: `/swap aaa bbb ccc`, he will see:

 ```
 bbb aaa